 PLAKE: “I mean, people don’t really write about it [depression] because you feel like it’s an embarrassing thing.
 Honestly, I think being a creative person, when I experience emotions, I don’t feel half-assed with any emotion.
-If I’m experiencing love, I experience it very intensely, anger, etc. When I wrote the song, it’s about the feelings of depression.
+If I’m experiencing love, I experience it very intensely, anger, etc. When I wrote the song, it was about the feelings of depression.
 It’s constructed in a way where it talks about the different stages of it and where you end up mentally at the end.
-At the end, the reason why I switched the lyrics up, the reason why I did that is because that’s how you get out of depression.
+At the end, the reason why I switched the lyrics up is because that’s how you get out of depression.
 You start to care about other people instead of just yourself.”

 On the Songwriting Process